Myndex/apca-introduction/Math_Lies_and_Video.md

 ## The purpose of this fork from xi's repo
-The xi/apca-introduction repo is rife with misleading, inaccurate, and even false statements.
-It is using inappropriate examples that are seemingly designed to "wash away" the actual and important aspects of the contrast methods that he claims are being evaluated.
+The xi/apca-introduction repo is rife with misleading, inaccurate, and outright false statements.
+It is using inappropriate examples that are incredibly biased, designed to "wash away" the actual and important differences of the contrast methods that he claims are being evaluated.

 This fork is my attempt to [**provide a rebuttle**](https://github.com/Myndex/apca-introduction/blob/main/analysis.md) to xi's poorly conceived analysis (or if not poorly conceived it is intentionally derisive and obstructing.
 Determining the true motivation here is difficult as Tobias has been specifically evasive on this issue.)